helloworldhelloworld/demo/README.md

 # AI Framework
-This project demonstrates basic usage of **Spring AI** with function calls and retrieval–augmented generation (RAG).
+This project demonstrates basic usage of **Spring AI** with function calls, retrieval–augmented generation (RAG) and a simple implementation of the ReAct pattern.
 The application is built with Maven and uses Spring Boot.

 The source code follows a layered design.
 AI interactions, RAG logic and tool functions are implemented in dedicated services under `com.example.application`